Neutron Reflectometry (NR)

 where λ is the neutron wavelength, and θ is the angle of incidence.
 The Abeles matrix formalism or the Parratt recursion can be used to describe the specular signal arising from the interface.

-The wavelength of the neutrons used for reflectivity are typically on the order of 0.2 to 1 nm (2 to 10 Å).
-Like all neutron scattering techniques, neutron reflectometry is sensitive to contrast arising from different nuclei (as compared to electron density, which is measured in x-ray scattering).
+The wavelengths of the neutrons used for reflectivity are typically on the order of 0.2 to 1 nm (2 to 10 Å).
+Like all neutron scattering techniques, neutron reflectometry is sensitive to contrast arising from different nuclei (as compared to electron density, which is measured in X-ray scattering).
 This allows the technique to differentiate between various isotopes of elements.
 Neutron reflectometry measures the neutron scattering length density (SLD) and can be used to accurately calculate material density if the atomic composition is known.

 No